 Kalamazoo College affirms the educational benefits inherent in the residential undergraduate experience.
 Residential living is supportive of one's academic preparation and plays an integral role in one’s experiential education, providing rich opportunities for involvement and development.
-Therefore, Kalamazoo College requires all students to reside within the College's residential system and board at the College's dining center through winter quarter of their sophomore year.
+Therefore, Kalamazoo College requires all students to reside within the College's residential system and board at the College's dining center through their sophomore year.

 All first-year students and visiting international students must live in the College's residential system and board at the College's dining center for their first three quarters.

 Transfers: All transfer students shall be treated per their student classification (see below)

 All sophomores must live in the College's residential system and board at the College's dining center.

 Exceptions to the board plan only are made for: